Here’s my guide to visiting the lovely town of Mantua in northern Italy’s Lombardy region.

 Top Attractions in Mantua

-Here’s my list of all the best things to do and see in Mantua.
+Here’s my list of all the top attractions and best things to do and see in Mantua.
 Everything is within easy walking distance.
 If pressed for time, you can cover Mantua’s splendid sites in a single day.

 1. Piazzas in Mantua’s Historic Center